 |Outdoors||Balcony or terrace, Private garden, BBQ|

 The property is on three levels and has two entrances, one on ground level and one on the first floor level (Which gives access to the raised outside terrace).
 The property has been renovated to a high standard and includes all linen and towels and some logs are provided for the fire.The first floor entrance leads into the sitting room and dining kitchen (With a period open fireplace).
 The inner hall leads to the secret garden and down to the ground floor entrance and to the utility room.
 Situated on the mezzanine level there is a four piece period style bathroom (Roll top bath) and shower.
 Next to this is a drying room/boiler room.
 A few steps up to the top level there are two double bedrooms with fitted wardrobes and shelving.

 The Weavers has lots of information for guests on places of interest, such as: maps, bus and train timetables, restaurant and take-away menus,car-hire and taxis numbers.
 There is a selection of board games,dvd's and videos so that guests can chill out beside the cosy open fire.You may also use Free un-limited WIFI.
 The kitchen has excellent facilities and provides guests with everything required for entertaining .

 |Further details outdoors|

-The Weavers is situated at the end of a 'Pend' where there is no passing traffic.Outdoor furniture is provided and barbeques can be held on the terrace.
+The Weavers is situated at the end of a 'Pend' where there is no passing traffic.Outdoor furniture is provided and barbeques can be held on the terrace or in the secret garden, where you may dine under an original Weavers wash house.This has lighting and outdoor heating.
 Restricted parking is available on the street.
 However, longer term parking is a two minute walk away at the swimming pool, at Asda car par or "The Myre" car park (A few minutes walk away).

 We reccomend you arrange suitable travel insurance in case of cancellation.